Mental Health Facilities Platte County, MO

 Truman Medical Centers Inc Tmc Behavioral Health - 2.1 miles from Platte, MO

-Truman Medical Centers Inc Tmc Behavioral Health is a mental health clinic in Jackson County, MO, located at 1800 East Truman Road, 64127 zip code.
+Truman Medical Centers Inc Tmc Behavioral Health is a mental health treatment center in Jackson County, MO, located at 1800 East Truman Road, 64127 zip code area.
 Truman Medical Centers Inc Tmc Behavioral Health provides outpatient treatment.
-Truman Medical Centers Inc Tmc Behavioral Health offers individual psychotherapy, cognitive behavioral therapy and psychotropic medication to seniors 65 or older and adults.
+Truman Medical Centers Inc Tmc Behavioral Health offers cognitive behavioral therapy, individual psychotherapy and group therapy to adults and seniors 65 or older.
 Truman Medical Centers Inc Tmc Behavioral Health also supports people requiring dual diagnosis treatment.
-More services at Truman Medical Centers Inc Tmc Behavioral Health include integrated primary care services, housing services and case management.
+Additional services at Truman Medical Centers Inc Tmc Behavioral Health consist of case management, intensive case management and supported employment.

 Learn More